 A vegan diet is the strictest form of a vegetarian diet.
 All vegans are vegetarians whereas not all vegetarians are vegans.
 Veganism broadly speaking is the practice of restraining oneself from animal exploitation or cruelty.
 Hence, a vegan not only avoids consuming meat, poultry, and seafood but also abstains from eating eggs, honey, and dairy products.

 The strictest and the hardest form of veganism.
 These people do not consume any dairy product, meat, or any product of animal slaughter.

 3. Raw Vegans

-Raw vegans avoid the consumption of any food product that is cooked above the temperature of 115-degree Celsius due to their belief that such food loses their nutritional value.
+Raw vegans avoid the consumption of any food product that is cooked above the temperature of 115-degree Celsius due to their belief that such food loses its nutritional value.

-Both vegans and vegetarians have lower cholesterol levels, blood sugar control, better blood pressure and blood flow, reduction in stress and inflammation and improved cardiovascular health.
-A well-planned vegan and vegetarian diet provide a sufficient amount of antioxidants, vitamins, minerals, fibre and healthy plant compounds.
+Both vegans and vegetarians have lower cholesterol levels, blood sugar control, better blood pressure, and blood flow, reduction in stress and inflammation, and improved cardiovascular health.
+A well-planned vegan and vegetarian diet provide a sufficient amount of antioxidants, vitamins, minerals, fiber, and healthy plant compounds.